google/cluster-data/README.md

-This project describes various traces that provide information Google cluster management.
+Various traces from parts of Google cluster management software and systems.

 # Cluster workload traces
 These are traces of workloads running on Google compute cells.